aws-powertools/powertools-lambda-python/docs/utilities/jmespath_functions.md

 For special binary formats that you want to decode before applying JSON Schema validation, you can bring your own [JMESPath function](https://github.com/jmespath/jmespath.py#custom-functions){target="_blank"} and any additional option via `jmespath_options` param.

-In order to keep the built-in functions from Powertools, you can subclass from `PowertoolsFunctions`:
+In order to keep the built-in functions from Powertools, you can subclass from `PowertoolsFunctions`.
+Here is an example of how to unzip compressed messages using snappy:

 === "powertools_custom_jmespath_function.py"

-    ```python hl_lines="3 5 8-12 15 20"
+    ```python hl_lines="4 5 8 11 15 18 22 31-35 38 40 42"
 	--8<-- "examples/jmespath_functions/src/powertools_custom_jmespath_function.py"
     ```